screeps/docs/api/source/StructureSpawn.md

 ===
 name : string
 The name of a new creep.
+The name length limit is 100 characters.
 It must be a unique creep name, i.e. the <code>Game.creeps</code> object should not contain another creep with the same name (hash key).
 ===
 opts (optional) : object
 An object with additional options for the spawning process.